mbenke/zpf2022/Slides/01Typ1/01typy.md

 # Types as a specification language (2)

-`g :: Integer -> Integer` may not have side effects visible outside

-It may have local side effects
+`g :: Integer -> Integer` may not have side effects visible outside (but may have local effects)

 Example: Fibonacci numbers in constant memory